imGok/delete-pictures-excel/README.md

 ## Config
-- You can change the delimeter of the CSV file in the config.json file
+- Delimiter property corresponds to the delimiter in your .csv
+- RefColumnIndex property corresponds to the index of the "ID" column (starting to 1)